 Could the Nene Valley Railway loading gauge be extended to the International Transit or 'Berne' loading gauge?
 If so, the NVR would be able to provide the public with the unique spectacle of seeing British and continental locomotives running alongside one another in Britain.

 It was concluded that a single bridge demolition, plus platform alterations at Wansford, would allow operation to continental loading gauge.
-A decision was made to operate to Berne gauge.
+A decision was made to operate to the Berne gauge.

 In 1973 BR gave PRS permission to use the Wansford signal box.
 In September the first items of stock arrived.